A fast powerful X-ray transient from possible tidal disruption of a white dwarf: Introduction

 \section{Introduction}

-Intermediate-mass black holes (IMBHs), with masses in the range of $10^2$--$10^5~M_\odot$, occupying the mass gap between stellar-mass (a few to tens of solar masses) and supermassive black holes (with masses above $10^5~M_\odot$), represent a critical missing link in the cosmic evolution of supermassive black holes\cite{Volonteri2012}.
-Detections of IMBHs offer us great insights into the seeding and growth of supermassive black holes\cite{inayoshi_assembly_2020}.
+Intermediate-mass black holes (IMBHs), with masses in the range of $10^2$--$10^5~M_\odot$, occupying the mass gap between stellar-mass (a few to tens of solar masses) and supermassive black holes (SMBHs, with masses above $10^5~M_\odot$), represent a critical missing link in the cosmic evolution of SMBHs\cite{Volonteri2012, Greene2020}.
+Detections of IMBHs offer us great insights into the seeding and growth of SMBHs\cite{inayoshi_assembly_2020}.
 Tremendous efforts have been put on hunting IMBHs, especially in dwarf galaxies, globular clusters, and active nuclei of low-mass galaxies.
 However, very few candidates have been detected so far (e.g., Omega Centauri\cite{Haberle2024}).

-When a star passes close enough to a black hole, it can be tidally disrupted and accreted, resulting in an electromagnetic outburst\cite{Hills1975, Rees1988}, which is known as tidal disruption events (TDEs).
+When a star passes close enough to a black hole, it can be tidally disrupted and accreted, resulting in an electromagnetic outburst\cite{Hills1975, Rees1988, Komossa2015}, which is known as tidal disruption events (TDEs).
 TDEs provide a unique probe for quiescent black holes which are otherwise difficult to detect, as well as an ideal laboratory for studying accretion around them.
-More than 100 TDEs have been discovered as X-ray, optical, and UV transients on timescales of months to years\cite{Komossa2015,Saxton2021,Gezari2021}.
+More than 100 TDEs have been discovered as X-ray, optical, and UV transients on timescales of months to years\cite{Saxton2021,Gezari2021}.
 Tidal disruption events by IMBHs offer a novel approach to detect new IMBHs, to study their formation and evolution, and to investigate black hole accretion physics in this elusive mass regime\cite{Greene2020}.